Divorce is complicated and wrought with emotions. You may feel:

 If you are not ready for the post-divorce consequences, then you should think again about getting a divorce.
 Although you may not experience all of the above, you will surely experience at least some of them.
 If you are not ready to take on the blame that extended family may place on you; or you cannot live with less money, then you should consider solving your marital problems rather than face the post-divorce consequences.

 The point here is not to deter you from a divorce.
 Rather, it is tips and advice on what to ask yourself before you file for divorce.
 If you are getting a divorce for the right reason and you are ready to take the consequences for your actions, then you will be able to manage the divorce better.
-The divorce process will be smoother, less emotional, and less traumatic.
-Your post-divorce life will be easier too because you would have thought of the consequences and have agreed to accpt the new challenges.
+Doing so will make for an easier divorce mediation process will be smoother, less emotional, and less traumatic.
+Your post-divorce life will be easier too because you would have thought of the consequences and have agreed to accept the new challenges.